-Top tourist sights and cultural attractions in Germany include the Cologne Cathedral, mercifully spared by the Allies during the bombing raids on WWII; the history-rich Brandenburg Gate; the remains of the Berlin Wall, which are now the world's largest open-air art gallery; and of course the inimitable Oktoberfest, the planet's favourite beer festival.
+Top tourist sights and cultural attractions in Germany include the Cologne Cathedral, mercifully spared by the Allies during the bombing raids of WWII; the historic Brandenburg Gate; the remains of the Berlin Wall, a stretch of which is now the world's largest open-air art gallery; and of course the inimitable Oktoberfest, the planet's favourite beer festival.
 For those seeking high culture, Germany abounds with jazz clubs, concert halls and art galleries (such as Berlin's Gemäldegalerie); while those seeking a sobering and poignant experience can visit the Dachau Concentration Camp Memorial Site.

 Best time to visit Germany

-There is no bad time of year to visit Germany as each season has its own charms and drawbacks, and tourists should weigh up the pros and cons of each and make an informed decision.
-Spring is a lovely time of year, full of warm days and a blooming countryside.
-Summer is magnificent, with resplendent sunshine and long, long days - although this is high tourist season, and so airfares and accommodation prices will be at their highest, and queues for tourist attractions will be long.
-Autumn is great for its festivals (including Oktoberfest); while in winter, airfares and accommodation prices plummet and Germany's famous Christmas Festivals provide warmth and cheer to stave off the snowy temperatures.
+There is no bad time of year to visit Germany as each season has its own charms and drawbacks.
+Spring (March - May) is a lovely time of year, full of warm days and a blooming countryside.
+Summer (June - August) is magnificent, with resplendent sunshine and long days, although this is high tourist season, and so airfares and accommodation prices are at their highest, and queues for tourist attractions are long.
+Autumn (September - November) is great for festivals, including Oktoberfest; while in winter (December - February), airfares and accommodation prices plummet and Germany's famous Christmas Festivals provide warmth and cheer to stave off the snowy temperatures.
 Read more on Germany's Climate and Weather.

 What to see in Germany